Tatenda-Prince/CI-CD-Powered-Static-Website-Hosting-on-AWS-S3-Cloudfront-/README.md

 Now, we will make an update to the code in GitHub to verify that the pipeline is triggered and the CI/CD pipeline is functional.
 This will be as easy as simply making a change to the “README.md” file, since any change to the files should trigger the workflow.

-3. Go to Github repository and edit the file.
+3.Go to Github repository and edit the file.
 I added "WE ARE THE BEST CLUB IN LONDON"

 Click commit changes.